 - 2.3.1 The food wastes comminutors shall provide for comminution of particles not exceeding 25 mm in size. - 2.3.2 Garbage compactors shall be installed in a compartment with adequate room for operating and maintaining the unit, and for storing garbage to be processed.
-The space shall have fresh water wash down service, coamings, deck drains and adequate ventilation.
-The fire-fighting equipment shall be in compliance with the requirements of Annex 2 to IMO resolution MEPC.244(66). - 2.3.3 The arrangements for disposal of garbage into the sea shall be provided with plates indicating the conditions of their use.
+If not already required by other requirements, the space is recommended to have fresh water wash down service, coamings, deck drains, adequate ventilation and hand or automatic fixed fire-fighting equipment. - 2.3.3 The arrangements for disposal of garbage into the sea shall be provided with plates indicating the conditions of their use.